 Weaving and attaching the rim and handle is a special skill.
 Some weavers can do it, but many pass their baskets on to more experienced weavers for this step.
 Why?
 Because a wonky handle will ruin an otherwise perfect basket.

-For the weaver, this is the most important step of all.
-Weavers make baskets for only one reason: to earn money in a remote town where the cost of living is high and earning potential is low.
-Weaving baskets supplements their main job, which is farming.
+The weaver makes baskets for one reason only: to earn money in a remote town where the cost of living is high and earning potential is low.
+The weaver has two choices.